moehoshio/NekoNet/README.md

 ## Dependencies

-NekoNet depends on the following libraries:
+Neko Network depends on the following libraries:

 ### Required